 To get started, you need to “verify” your business or organization through Google Business Profile.
 (This is just one of many reasons you need a GMB account.
 If you’re serious about generating more leads and business and you don’t have a GMB account yet, go set yours up now!).

 Once you log into your GMB account you’ll see Posts as an option in the left-hand navigation.

 Local SEO Benefits

 Utilizing Google Posts helps your Local SEO.
 If you serve a local community or attract a lot of tourists, you’re going to increase your chances of coming up in a local search.
 Start using your Local SEO keyword strategy inside your Google Posts.
-If you're using those keywords on your website why wouldn't you use them on Google My Business?
+If you're using those keywords on your website why wouldn't you use them on Google Business Profile?

 Quick & Easy

 Google is always hungry for content, especially fresh content.
 Since Google is the number one driver of traffic for many of us, it makes sense to “feed the beast,” but that may feel like a time-intensive challenge.

 However, it doesn't take a lot of time to create a Post, so you may just make it part of your regular social media promotional strategy, just like posting things to Facebook, Twitter, LinkedIn, or Instagram.